sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 }
 ```

-See all possible errors in the following table.
+See all errors returned by General API for Social Networks in the following table.

 |Status|Error code|Name|What to do|
 |---|---|---|---|